hinto-janai/festival/src/README.md

 After sending the `PATH`'s it wants scanned to `Kernel`, `GUI` drops its pointer to the old `Collection`.

-`Kernel` then tells everyone to drop their pointers, and goes into "CCD" mode, spawning `CCD`, giving it a pointer and _only_ listening to it.
+`Kernel` then tells everyone to drop their old pointers, and goes into "CCD" mode, spawning `CCD`, giving it an _old_ pointer and _only_ listening to it.

 <img src="assets/images/diagram/ccd1.png" width="66%"/>